dhirajsriram/react-sample/README.md

 Typescript is prefered over the regular javascript due to the advantages such as
 - Great tooling support with IntelliSense
+- Optional static typing (the key here is optional)
 - Ahead-Of-Time type checking
 - Type Inference, which gives some of the benefits of types, without actually using them